percona/percona-server-mysql-operator/README.md

 You can get early access to new product features, invite-only ”ask me anything” sessions with Percona Kubernetes experts, and monthly swag raffles.
 Interested?
 Fill in the form at [percona.com/k8s](https://www.percona.com/k8s).

+## Roadmap

+We have an experimental public roadmap which can be found [here](https://github.com/percona/roadmap/projects/1).
+Please feel free to contribute and propose new features by following the roadmap [guidelines](https://github.com/percona/roadmap).

 ## Submitting Bug Reports

-If you find a bug in Percona Docker Images or in one of the related projects, please submit a report to that project's [JIRA](https://jira.percona.com/browse/K8SPS) issue tracker.
+If you find a bug in Percona Docker Images or in one of the related projects, please submit a report to that project's [JIRA](https://jira.percona.com/browse/K8SPS) issue tracker or [create a GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-repository) in this repository.

 Learn more about submitting bugs, new features ideas and improvements in the [Contribution Guide](CONTRIBUTING.md).